KritsadaKaewmani/HDR_EXIF/README.md

 [Sample Sony Files](https://sony-cinematography.com/testfootage/)<br>
 [Sample Nikon Files](https://www.nikonusa.com/content/Zcinema-raw-file-downloads?srsltid=AfmBOopITr6b7WNFmGfOC9YJInmeEPrTD-cAvlwmmigKjYxMOHG9AIiI)

-## Preview Gallery only : <br>
+## PNG Preview Gallery for Overall Idea:<br>

-You must load HEIC files from "test_image/converted" folder on your device to see the result
+You must load HEIC files from the "test_image/converted" folder on your device to see the results.
+The script is not verified yet; it's my playground to experiment with HEIC, ICC profiles, and gain maps.
+You may regularly see the color change.

 ### Image 00